 Iran continues to be the world’s leading state sponsor of terrorism according to a new report titled “Country Reports on Terrorism.”
 In fact, the U.S. State Department considered Iran the planet’s “foremost state sponsor of terrorism in 2016,” definitely a dubious distinction.
 It is clear that Iran supplied weapons, money and training to militant Shia groups, and refused to identify or prosecute senior members of the al-Qaida network.
 What many Americans don’t know is that several global banks have admitted to violating U.S. Counter-Terrorism Sanctions by having helped process money for Iran that was ultimately used by Iran to sponsor terror.
 U.S. Counter-Terrorism Sanctions were put in place to restrict Iran’s ability to obtain the necessary funding to make and deploy lethal weapons.
 Despite the presence of these sanctions, Iran found global banks willing to work with them in processing large financial transactions.

-· Barclay’s PLC
+- Barclay’s PLC

-· Standard Chartered Bank
+- Standard Chartered Bank PLC

 - BNP Paribas S.A.

-· HSBC Holding Group PLC
+- HSBC Holding Group PLC

-· Credit Suisse
+- Credit Suisse A.G.

 - Commerzbank A.G.

 The Victims of Iranian-Sponsored Terrorism

 - Spinal cord injuries

 - Loss of vision

 - Injuries from explosions and blasts

-· Traumatic brain injuries
+- Traumatic brain injuries

 - Physical injuries, including broken bones

 - Post-Traumatic Stress Disorder

 PTSD—A Common Condition Among U.S. Soldiers